 As they are the people’s cats, they should not be left alone for a longer period of time as it can be dangerous for their mental health.

-Burmese Cats Have Personality Plus
+Burmese Cats Have an Amazing Personality

 As lovely as Burmese cats are to look at, most owners will tell you it’s the Burmese personality that keeps admirers enthralled.
 If you’re looking for a cat that will be completely devoted to you without sacrificing its free will, look no further.